Breeding-Insight/BIGr/README.md

 BiocManager::install("Breeding-Insight/BIGr", dependencies = TRUE)
 library(BIGr)
 ```
+Note: This GitHub version of BIGr is in development.
+So, there could be bugs present, and the stable version of BIGr on CRAN should be viewed as more reliable.

 ## Funding

 BIGr development is supported by [Breeding Insight](https://breedinginsight.org/), a USDA-funded initiative based at Cornell University.